 - improve content analytics and help get insight from enterprise information.

-In addition, implementing information governance practices also reduces serious risks associated with poorly managed unstructured data and costs of storing enterprise information.
+In addition, information governance is also important because it reduces risks associated with poorly managed unstructured data and the costs of storing enterprise information.

 Begin with what you use the most and what you know best ‒ your email.